tradebuddyhq/quill/README.md

 ## AI built in

-Quill is the easiest language to build AI apps.
-No boilerplate, no setup:

 ```
 -- One line to call Claude
 answer is ask claude "What is the capital of France?"